Mapesbury

 Mapesbury is a residential area of northwest London, England.
-It forms one of twenty-one electoral wards of the London Borough of Brent.

 Geography

 The ward covers parts of the Kilburn and Cricklewood areas.
 Mapesbury ward is bounded to the north by Dollis Hill ward, to the west by Dudden Hill ward, to the south west by Willesden Green ward, to the south by Brondesbury Park ward, and to the east by the London Borough of Barnet and (further south) the London Borough of Camden.

 Early history and name

 The area formed part of the Middlesex parish and manor of Willesden, which was held by the chapter of St Paul's Cathedral by the time of the Norman Conquest.
 The manor was divided into eight prebends to support the various members of the chapter.
 One of these duly gained the name "Mapesbury" after Walter Map, prebendary from 1173-c1192.
 Willesden Lane was known as Mapes Lane until the 1860s.

 Development

 Mapesbury remained countryside until the 1860s, when residential development began.
 By 1875 there were a number of large suburban villas.
 Four years later the Metropolitan Railway opened its line in the area, and building lots were let for "first class residences".
 Mapesbury Farm was leased to builders in 1893, and Mapesbury Road constructed in the following year.
 The main development took place between 1895 and 1905, consisting of brick-built houses with extensive tree planting.
 In 1982 Mapesbury was designated a conservation area.